brennanbrown/StudentsForPalestine/letter/index.md

 - **Date and Time:** TBD
 - **Venue:** Main Street, Mount Royal University
-- **Event Format:** Die-in Protest followed by speeches from faculty members and guest speakers
+- **Event Format:** Die-in Protest with speeches from faculty members and guest speakers

 The aim of this protest is to: